Finalists Selected for Pennsylvania Leopold Conservation Award

 Given in honor of renowned conservationist Aldo Leopold, the prestigious award recognizes farmers, ranchers and forestland owners who inspire others with their dedication to land, water and wildlife habitat resources in their care.

 The finalists are:

 - Dotterer Farms of Mill Hall in Clinton County: Ralph Dotterer Jr. utilizes cover crops and no-till practices to prevent soil erosion on his family’s farm.
 The Dotterers have long used rotational cropping and contoured fields to improve the soil’s ability to infiltrate water.
-Ralph has installed grass waterways and buffers to protect water quality, and has overseen the design and construction of several stream bank renovation projects on a creek that runs through the farm.
+Ralph has installed grass waterways and buffers to protect water quality, and has overseen the design and construction of stream bank renovation projects on a creek that runs through the farm.
 Ralph sells his crops to area farmers for feed.
 His son Daniel is transitioning the farm to sheep production.

 The award will be presented during this winter’s Pennsylvania Farm Bureau Annual Meeting and the Pennsylvania Farm Show.

 “The Heinz Endowments’ sustainability program promotes community health and vitality through sustainable food systems, and as part of this work we are pleased to cosponsor the Leopold Conservation Award.
 We believe the Leopold Conservation Award, and the outstanding leadership in agriculture that it recognizes, plays an important role in encouraging the continued growth of Pennsylvania’s sustainable agriculture movement,” said Andrew McElwaine, Vice President of Sustainability for The Heinz Endowments.